shukriadams/Porter/README.md

 3 - `packages` is an optional string array, must be public repos on github, and must have tagged releases.
 These are the packages your project depends on.
 4 - The package repos referenced should each have their own porter.json file in their roots, with the same structure above, and should declare a runtime that intersects with yours.

 Copy porter.py to your system.
+Currently Python 3.8.X is supported.
 Run using

     python porter.py --install /dir/to/your/porter.json